-LED STEADY OFF - If the LED light does not flash at all, check for power to the control board and check for an open fuse on the control board.
-If the control board is adequately powered and the fuse is not open, the control board may need to be replaced.
+LED STEADY OFF - If the LED light does not flash at all, check for power to the board and check for a blown fuse on the board.
+If the board is properly powered and the fuse is not blown, the control board may need to be replaced.

 STEADY ON ANY COLOR: Possible control failure.
+Remove and check the control voltage fuse.
+An open fuse will result in a steady on red LED.
 Turn power to the furnace off and back on.
 If the fault code returns, the control board must be replaced.
 The control board is not field-repairable.